gabeklein/expressive-mvc/README.md

 <h3 id="managing-section"><code>Provider</code> (class property)</h3>

-Assume we don't need special construction, or any other values in the parent component. <br/> With the `Provider` class-property, we can create both new a state and its context provider in one go!
+We'll assume you don't need special construction, or any of the values within parent component. <br/> With the `Provider` class-property, you can create both new a state and its context provider in one sitting.
 ```jsx
 export const App = () => {
   return (